Either way, there are four significant downsides to these manual approaches of website event tracking:

 The state-of-the-art in website user activity tracking is event auto-capture with auto-tagging.
 While also automatically capturing every single website event with the insertion of a single code snippet on each page (as with generic auto-capture), this technology takes a huge additional step forward: Auto-capture-and-tag solutions also use artificial intelligence (AI) and machine learning techniques to understand the meaning and context of each webpage element.
 This allows the software to:

-- automatically assign relevant English names to each and every captured event, and to
+- automatically assign relevant event properties to each and every captured event, and to

 - automatically group all events in logical hierarchical structures, allowing straightforward analysis of different levels of clustered events (e.g., clicked Buy Now in any category vs. in a particular category vs. a particular brand vs. a particular product).

 There is an enormous benefit of this approach: all website behavior data is immediately available for analysis.
-Unlike the plain-vanilla auto-capture described above, the auto-capture-and-tag technology does not burden marketers or product managers with having to decide which events to analyze and then to manually name them and group them.
+Unlike the plain-vanilla auto-capture described above, the auto-capture-and-tag technology does not burden marketers or product managers with having to decide which events to analyze and then to manually add their properties.
 Rather, the complete granular website behavior data stream is immediately available for analysis.

 Having this high-resolution data stream opens highly valuable new possibilities in the world of website behavior analytics, including much more granular funnel analysis, UX analysis and user journey analysis.